 After spending 18 years in the electronics industry, Nicola decided she needed a change.
 In January 2017, she took on the Assistant Accountant position at the Little Company of Mary because the role was “people-focussed and more than just about accounting.”
 A typical day for Nicola involves assisting with any accounting work; coordinating the hire of the community centre; working with residents; and organising general repairs and maintenance.

-Before starting her role as Activities Coordinator at the Little Company of Mary, Cathy had had a varied career as a nurse, farm worker and teacher aide.
+Before starting her role as Activities Coordinator at the Little Company of Mary, Cathie had had a varied career as a nurse, farm worker and teacher aide.
 The reason she loves working at the Little Company of Mary is the community spirit, helping people to enjoy themselves and there are always “lots of laughs.”
-When she’s not busy organising new activities, you will find Cathy walking, spending time with her family, and doing jigsaw puzzles.
+When she is not busy organising new activities, you will find Cathie walking, spending time with her family, and doing jigsaw puzzles.

 As Administrative Assistant, Janine is kept busy supporting the team and making sure everyone is organised.
 She started at the Little Company of Mary in January 2016 after working for another charitable organisation for 10 years.
 She loves the friendly atmosphere of the Little Company of Mary and working with the amazing team behind the scenes.
-In her free time, Janine likes going to the movies, doing Zumba, catching up with friends and enjoying a good book.
+In her free time, Janine likes going to the movies, catching up with friends over a coffee and good food and enjoying a good book.

 Colin has been part of the Little Company of Mary team for more than 17 years.
 He is known as a “jack of all trades” and is on hand to keep the gardens looking beautiful and to attend to general maintenance.
 Colin is also a resident and loves the friendships he has made as a member of the community.
 He also enjoys visiting former residents of the Mary Potter community.